Convert OnlineConvertOnline

 Earth's polar radius

-Follow these steps to convert given length from the units of Rod to the units of Earth's polar radius.
+Follow these steps to convert given Rod value from Rod units to Earth's polar radius units.

 1. Enter the input Rod value in the text field.

-2. The calculator converts the given Rod into Earth's polar radius in realtime ⌚ using the conversion formula, and displays under the Earth's polar radius label.
-You do not need to click any button.
-If the input changes, Earth's polar radius value is re-calculated, just like that.
+2. The given Rod is converted to Earth's polar radius in realtime ⌚ using the formula, and displayed under the Earth's polar radius label.

 3. You may copy the resulting Earth's polar radius value using the Copy button.

-The formula to convert given length from Rod to Earth's polar radius is:
+To convert given length from Rod to Earth's polar radius, use the following formula.

 Calculation